snakemake/snakemake-executor-plugin-flux/README.md

 $ docker build -f example/Dockerfile -t flux-snake .
 ```

-Note that this currently uses a [custom branch](https://github.com/vsoch/snakemake/tree/add/executor-plugins) to install Snakemake.
-We will add the plugin to `/home/fluxuser/plugin`, install it, and shell in as the fluxuser to optimally interact with flux.
+We will add the plugin here to `/home/fluxuser/plugin`, install it, and shell in as the fluxuser to optimally interact with flux.
 After the container builds, shell in:

 ```bash